 Communicating Cumbersome Tasks:

-Rule #1 in simplifying complicated tasks in an impersonal medium (such as online) is to apply extra effort in the creation of guiding elements to pull/lead consumers through a process.
+Rule #1 in simplifying complicated tasks in an impersonal medium (such as online retail) is to apply extra effort in creating guiding elements to pull consumers through a process.

-Think about a physical retail setting where a consumer must comply with multiple steps to complete a purchase, this is guided by retail staff: a “human progress bar”.
+Consider a physical retail setting where a consumer must follow multiple steps to complete a purchase, guided by retail staff —a “human progress bar”.
 Checking out in store appears easy because there is always someone accessible to help and lead the process.

 Best Practice Characteristics:

-In order for a progress bar to achieve the above it must comprise the following visual and behavioural characteristics…
+For a progress bar to achieve the above, it must comprise the following visual and behavioural characteristics…

 - Each step must display as a clickable element (once a step is completed).
 This is done to facilitate back steps.